kristopolous/fiction/elvis/outline.md

+# ch
 Background story on growing up
 Ed Sullivan show, access to fame and fortune.
 You spend today working towards what you thought you wanted yesterday.

+# ch
 Elvis becomes disillusioned with fame
 He seeks to find other realities to experience
 He tries mod subculture, there's something too foreign and too european about it.
 Although he is welcome as a celebrity he finds himself to be an outsider, never really connecting or experiencing with them, just around them, like some sociologist studying a tribe.
 The psychedelic surge around 1967 interests him.
 It was something that was beyond him.
 He had hybridized everything in the 1950s to create his form of rock, this was another thing that he could latch on to.

+His albums are just a collection of previous studio sessions slapped together by a number of talented engineers and editors.

+I want him to have an alias that he releases music under

 However, he didn't want this to be part of his public persona.
 He felt for the first time, that there was a non-publicly available side of himself.
 There was a private elvis.`
 He tries LSD, mescalin, peyote, marijuana, all the things he can get his hands on.
 Privately he's forming new friends.
 He stops using the name elvis.
 These people, they know who elvis is, sure.
 They don't care though, and frankly, he doesn't either.
 Meanwhile his public life is locked in time.
 He continues to make public appearances as the man he once was.
 But he feels increasingly disconnected from the stage presence and the personal